SUBMIT.

 Submission categories.

-Purple wall (that was a Fringe joke).
-The Ren will return as a “BYOV” venue for the 2024 Orlando Fringe Festival.
-During the festival, a handful of “Bring Your Own Venue”… venues (that’s us!) choose shows to perform without having won the Festival’s long-standing lottery process.
-In 2023, the Ren hosted six award-winning shows.
-This year’s festival runs from May 15 to May 27, 2024, and Fringe shows have to be under 75 minutes.
+3. Purple wall (that was a Fringe joke).
+The Ren will return as a “BYOV” venue for the 2025 Orlando Fringe Festival.
+Before the festival, a handful of “Bring Your Own Venue”-venues choose extra shows to perform during Fringe without them having to win the Festival’s long-standing lottery process.
+In 2023 and 2024, the Ren hosted several award-winning shows.
+This year’s festival runs from May 14 to May 27, 2025, and Fringe shows have to be under 75 minutes.
 (Our advice?
 The best Fringe shows we’ve ever seen were 45–60 minutes.)
 For more info, see this page on Fringe’s site.

 How to submit.